A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Theoretical Analysis

+In this section, we show the theoretical analysis of CMFL, including convergence analysis and complexity analysis.

-\section{Convergence Analysis}
+\subsection{Convergence Analysis}

 In this section, we conduct the convergence analysis of the proposed framework CMFL.
-The proof of the convergence is presented in Appendix \ref{proof}.
+First, we introduce some basic assumptions used for the convergence analysis in Section \ref{assumption}.
+Second, we introduce two definitions that facilitate our analysis in Section \ref{convergence_definition}.
+Finally, we present our result and analysis for convergence of CMFL in Section \ref{convergence_result}.
+The proof of the convergence is presented in the Supplement.

 For the purpose of convergence proof and analysis, we define $F^* = \min_{\w}F(\w) = F(\w^*)$ as the optimal value of the global objective function, where $\w^*$ denotes the optimal global model.
 In the same way we define $F_k^* = \min_{\w}F_k(\w) = F_k(\w_k^*)$ as the optimal value of the $k$-th client's local objective function, where $\w_k^*$ denotes the optimal local model of $k$-th client.

-\subsection{Assumptions}
+\subsubsection{Assumptions}

 First, we introduce the assumptions used for convergence analysis.

 \begin{assumption} (Lipschitz Gradient). \textit{$F_1,...,F_K$ are all $\mathcal{L}$-smooh: for all $\mathbf{v}, \w \in R^n$, $k = 1, ..., K$, $F_k(\mathbf{v}) \leq F_k(\w) + (\mathbf{v}-\w)^T\nabla F_k(\w) + \frac{L}{2}||\mathbf{v}-\w||^2_2$.} \end{assumption}